-3.12 Dividends
+3.12 Dividend

-Dividends payable to shareholders are recognized as a liability in the financial statements in the period in which they are approved by the Company's Assembly of Shareholders.
+Dividends payable to shareholders are recognized as a liability in the financial statements in the period in which they are approved by the Company's General Assembly..

-3.13 Segment reporting
+3.13 Operating segment reporting

 A segment is a distinguishable component of the Company that is engaged either in providing related products or services (business segment), or in providing products or services within a particular economic environment (geographical segment), which is subject to risks and rewards that are different from those of other segments.